 And if you haven’t ditched that unhealthy carb/sugar phobia already, do it now.
 Re-read my sugar article from last year here.

 Most women I see, pregnant and non-pregnant women alike, are paranoid they are eating too much, when in fact most are not eating enough!
 Rather than restricting calories which suppresses the thyroid and elevates stress, when they eat more food, the right pro-metabolic foods (and avoidance of anti-metabolic PUFAs), they accelerate their metabolism, support healthy hormone production, and decrease stress.

 foods to help encourage milk flow in the early weeks:

-I found it a wee bit nerve racking at first to just be patient and trust that my milk supply would meet her demand, but with everything I was doing and her persistent suckling, I’m lucky it did all get into sync eventually.
-Fenugreek can be a great aid too if things still aren’t happening a few weeks in.
+I found it a wee bit nerve racking at first to just be patient and trust that my milk supply would meet my baby’s demand, but with everything I was doing and her persistent suckling, it did all synchronise eventually.

 Also to encourage ample milk supply, and aid in your own recovery, don’t underestimate …

 I realize now that talking about sleep to a new mum (especially one with multiple kids) is cruel irony, but if you could forego other activities (ditch the non-essential house work for as long as possible!) and take every opportunity to at least nap whenever you can, it’s probably more important than anything else.
 See it as a necessity, not a luxury.

 Darkness and sleep deprivation are both stressors in themselves, so to a body that’s already in a compromised state, sitting up through the night with an unsettled little person is stress compounded.
 Also factor in that sleep loss effects metabolism (lowers it).